-Chair of the Department of Sociology: Rik Scarce
+Chair of the Department of Sociology: John Brueggemann

-Professors: Catherine White Berheide; John Brueggemann, The Quadracci Chair in Social Responsibility; David Karp; Susan Walzer
+Professors: Catherine White Berheide, John Brueggemann, Kristie Ford, David Karp, Rik Scarce, Susan Walzer

 Some say that "there is a sociology of everything," and, indeed, sociology is perhaps the single most diverse discipline of them all.
 Sociology explores every intricacy of our social worlds, from the ways we interact in small groups to crime and deviance, from race and gender relations to love and divorce, from the role of religion in everyday life to environmental justice, and more.
 Sociology majors graduate with the ability to gather data independently about these phenomena, to analyze them statistically and qualitatively, and to apply theories to explain them.
 Perhaps most importantly, sociology deepens students' awareness of the social forces affecting their lives and those of others, enabling them to address a host of social issues critically and constructively.